Ghooosstt/docker-IdentityIQ/README.md

 5. Rebuild the iiq-tomcat image and recreate the containers using `docker-compose up`.

 **WARNING, this action will delete your containers and all the data they contain.**

+*As the `volumes_backup` script performs a backup of the entire database, it is not possible to backup the data, upgrade the IIQ version, then restore the backup, because the IdentityIQ schema version will be the version retrieved during backup.*

 # Ressources